nf-core/website/markdown/mentorships.md

   - Writing an extensive tutorial about some aspect of nf-core

 The exact scope and aims of each mentoring partnership can vary according to the participants' needs and situation.
 These will be judged on a case-by-case basis as part of the application process.
-You can find out more about what mentor and mentee pairs achieved in the first round of the program [here](https://www.nextflow.io/blog/2022/czi-mentorship-round-1.html).
+You can find out more about what mentor and mentee pairs achieved in the first round of the program [in this Nextflow blog post](https://www.nextflow.io/blog/2022/czi-mentorship-round-1.html).

 ### Organisation